 Compared to a luxury double room at The Marine (the sister hotel), which offers a sea view room in July for R5962, The Cellars-Hohenort in Constantia provides better value for money on a room-for-room basis (although one must consider that The Marine is located near the ocean in Hermanus).

-The Cellars-Hohenort in Constantia is an all-year destination as they offer a great variety of activities to accommodate the weather.
+The Cellars-Hohenort in Constantia is an all-year destination, offering various activities to accommodate the weather.

 The review is intended to assist you in planning a trip to The Cellars-Hohenort in Constantia near Cape Town.